 - audit\object: an Audit object which is used to write the used policies to the audit log.
-In case False is passed for write\to\audit\log, the audit object may be None. - policy\object: a PolicyClass object that is used to retrieve the matching policies. - client\ip: the IP of the current client, as a string - logged\in\user: a dictionary with keys "username", "realm", "role" that describes the currently logged-in (managing) user classmethod action\only (g, scope, action)
+In case False is passed for write\to\audit\log, the audit object may be None. - policy\object: a PolicyClass object that is used to retrieve the matching policies. - client\ip: the IP of the current client, as a string - logged\in\user: a dictionary with keys "username", "realm", "role" that describes the currently logged-in (managing) user classmethod action\only(g, scope, action)

-In our case, this context object is usually the flask. g object.
+In our case, this context object is usually the flask.g object.

 Match active policies solely based on a scope and an action, which may also be None.
+The client IP is matched implicitly.

+- g context object

-The client IP is matched implicitly. :param g: context object :param scope: the policy scope.
-SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action, or None :rtype: Match action\values (unique, allow\white\space\in\action=False, write\to\audit\log=True)
+- scope the policy scope.
+SCOPE.ADMIN cannot be passed, admin must be used instead.

+- action the policy action, or None

-Return a dictionary of action values extracted from the matching policies.
-The dictionary maps each action value to a list of policies which define this action value. :param unique: If True, return only the prioritized action value.
+action\values (unique, allow\white\space\in\action=False, write\to\audit\log=True) Return a dictionary of action values extracted from the matching policies.

+The dictionary maps each action value to a list of policies which define this action value.
-See PolicyClass.get\action\values for details.

-- allow\white\space\in\action If True, allow whitespace in action values.
-See PolicyClass.get\action\values for details. - write\to\audit\log If True, augment the audit log with the names of all policies whose action values are returned classmethod admin(g, action, user\obj=None)
+- unique If True, return only the prioritized action value.
+See privacyidea.lib. policy.PolicyClass.get\action\values() for details. - allow\white\space\in\action If True, allow whitespace in action values.
+See privacyidea.lib.policy.PolicyClass.get\action\values() for details. - write\to\audit\log If True, augment the audit log with the names of all policies whose action values are returned classmethod admin(g, action, user\obj=None)

 Match admin policies with an action and, optionally, a realm.
 Assumes that the currently logged-in user is an admin, and throws an error otherwise.
-Policies will be matched against the admin's username and adminrealm, and optionally also the provided user\obj on which the admin is acting The client IP is matched implicitly. :param g: context object :param action: the policy action :param user\obj: the user against which policies should be matched.
-Can be None. :type user\obj: User or None :rtype: Match classmethod admin\or\user(g, action, user\obj)
+Policies will be matched against the admin's username and adminrealm, and optionally also the provided user\obj on which the admin is acting The client IP is matched implicitly.

+- g context object

+- action the policy action

+- user\obj (User or None) the user against which policies should be matched.
+Can be None.

+'''

+classmethod admin_or_user(g, action, user_obj)

+'''

 Depending on the role of the currently logged-in user, match either scope=ADMIN or scope=USER policies.
 If the currently logged-in user is an admin, match policies against the username, adminrealm and the given user\obj on which the admin is acting.
 If the currently logged-in user is a user, match policies against the username and the given realm.
+The client IP is matched implicitly.

+- g context object

-The client IP is matched implicitly. :param g: context object :param action: the policy action :param user\obj: the user\obj on which the administrator is acting :rtype: Match allowed(write to audit log=True)
+- action the policy action

+- user\obj the user\obj on which the administrator is acting